wolverdude/GenSON/README.rst

 If you are coming from Java and looking for a Python equivalent, this is not it.
 You should instead look into `Python's builtin json library`_.)

-Its power comes from the ability to generate a single schema from multiple objects.
-You can also throw existing schemas into the mix.
-Basically, you can feed it as many schemas and objects as you want and it will spit out one, unified schema for them all.
+GenSON's core function is to take JSON objects and generate schemas that describe them, but it is unique in its ability to *merge* schemas.
+It was originally built to describe the common structure of a large number of JSON objects, and it uses its merging ability to generate a single schema from any number of JSON objects and/or schemas.

 The generator follows these three rules:

 1. *Every* object it is given must validate under the generated schema.
-2. *Any* object that is valid under *any* schema it is given must also validate under the generated schema.
+2. *Any* object that is valid under *any* schema it is given must also validate under the generated schema. (there is one glaring exception to this, detailed `below`_)
 3. The generated schema should be as strict as possible given the first 2 rules.